 I have other health conditions.
 How can I best manage these conditions together?

-Should my children or other blood-related relatives be screened for this condition?
+Should my children or other biological relatives be screened for this condition?

 Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend visiting?